The endocrine cell-specific proteome

 • Main function: Hormone production

-Transcriptome analysis shows that 75% (n=15118) of all human proteins (n=20162) are detected in endocrine cells and 778 of these genes show an elevated expression in any endocrine cells compared to other cell type groups.
-In-depth analysis of the elevated genes in endocrine cells using scRNA-seq and antibody-based protein profiling allowed us to visualize the expression patterns of these proteins in the following types of endocrine cells: enteroendocrine cells, pancreatic endocrine cells, and Leydig cells.
+Transcriptome analysis shows that 67% (n=13603) of all human proteins (n=20162) are detected in endocrine cells and 1391 of these genes show an elevated expression in any endocrine cells compared to other cell type groups.
+In-depth analysis of the elevated genes in endocrine cells using scRNA-seq and antibody-based protein profiling allowed us to visualize the expression patterns of these proteins in the following types of endocrine cells: adrenal endocrine cells, pituitary endocrine cells, enteroendocrine cells, pancreatic islet cells, and Leydig cells.

 The endocrine cell transcriptome